 Following \cite[Section~5]{IU2}, we next define the perfect matching polygon.
 We first fix a perfect matching $\sfP_0$, and call this the \emph{reference perfect matching}.
-For any perfect matching $\sfP$, we consider the connected components of $\RR^2$ divided by $\sfP\cup\sfP_0$.
-Then, we define the \emph{height function} $\sfh_{\sfP,\sfP_0}$ which is a locally constant function on $\RR^2{\setminus}(\sfP\cup\sfP_0)$ defined as follows.
-First, we choose a connected component of $\RR^2$, and define the value of $\sfh_{\sfP,\sfP_0}$ as $0$.
-Then, this function increases by $1$ when we crosses \begin{itemize} \item[-] an edge $e\in\sfP$ with the black node on the right, or \item[-] an edge $e\in\sfP_0$ with the white node on the right, \end{itemize} and decreases by $1$ when we crosses \begin{itemize} \item[-] an edge $e\in\sfP$ with the white node on the right, or \item[-] an edge $e\in\sfP_0$ with the black node on the right. \end{itemize} This function is determined up to an addition of constant (i.e., up to a choice of a component valued at $0$).
-For example, Figure~\ref{fig_heightchnge} is the height function $\sfh_{\sfP_2,\sfP_3}$ on the dimer model given in Figure~\ref{ex_dimer_4b}, where the red square stands for the fundamental domain of $\TT$, edges in $\sfP_2$ (resp. $\sfP_3$) are colored by blue (resp. green), and the number filled in each component is the value of $\sfh_{\sfP_2,\sfP_3}$.
+For any perfect matching $\sfP$, we consider the connected components of the universal cover $\RR^2$ divided by $\sfP\cup\sfP_0$.
+Then, we consider the \emph{height function} $\sfh_{\sfP,\sfP_0}$, which is a locally constant function on $\RR^2{\setminus}(\sfP\cup\sfP_0)$, defined as follows.
+First, we choose a connected component of $\RR^2{\setminus}(\sfP\cup\sfP_0)$, and define the value of $\sfh_{\sfP,\sfP_0}$ as $0$.
+Then, this function increases by $1$ when we cross \begin{itemize}\itemsep=0pt \item[--] an edge $e\in\sfP$ with the black node on the right, or \item[--] an edge $e\in\sfP_0$ with the white node on the right, \end{itemize} and decreases by $1$ when we cross \begin{itemize}\itemsep=0pt \item[--] an edge $e\in\sfP$ with the white node on the right, or \item[--] an edge $e\in\sfP_0$ with the black node on the right. \end{itemize} This function is determined up to a choice of a connected component of value $0$.
+For example, Figure~\ref{fig_heightchnge} shows the height function $\sfh_{\sfP_2,\sfP_3}$ on the dimer model given in Figure~\ref{ex_dimer_4b}, where the red square stands for a fundamental domain of $\TT$, the edges in $\sfP_2$ (resp.~$\sfP_3$) are colored blue (resp.\ green), and the number filled in each component is the value of $\sfh_{\sfP_2,\sfP_3}$.